 About Aikido of Ashland Dojo

-Aikido of Ashland Dojo is a very special place to learn Aikido.
+Aikido of Ashland Dojo is a very special place to discover the path of Aikido.
 Not only are there many different styles and teachers in almost every class but also it is a very clean, inspiring place to learn.
 The floors have been redone and are ideal for learning the techniques and skills of Aikido.
-The class members and teachers are all supportive, peaceful, and inspired.
+Class members and teachers are all supportive, peaceful, and inspired.
 All in all this is a very wonderful place to grow and learn the way of Aikido.
 We invite you to come down and take a look for yourself.
-Feel Free to drop in for a free class at any of the times listed on our calendar
+Feel Free to drop in for a free class at any of the times listed on our calendar.